Hand Crafts

 Colour, design, binding, construction and overall quilting design to be judged on all quilts unless otherwise stipulated.

-Prize generously sponsored by Whitfield Pharmacy
+Prize money generously sponsored by Whitfield Pharmacy

-QUILTS – HAND QUILTED BY EXHIBITOR
+QUILTS – HAND QUILTED

 Must be constructed and quilted by exhibitor alone.
-All quilts 324” or more in perimeter qualify for District and/or
+All quilts 324” or more in perimeter qualify for District and/or Provincial (O.A.A.S.) competitions.

-PRIZE SECTIONS 1 – 6:
+PRIZE SECTIONS 1-6:

 1st – $20 | 2nd – $15 | 3rd – $10